 If this is the case, it isn’t something anyone knew about because not even Seminoles head coach Jimbo Fisher knew about this at the time, which is something I would think Winston would mention when meeting with his coach.

 “I had no knowledge of it until I came in this morning.
 But FSU, we did make contact with Publix back then to make sure there was nothing going on.”

-Publix apparently looked into a store employee giving away food to Winston, but they found nothing that could confirm the truth behind Winston’s statement.
+Publix apparently looked into a store employee giving away food to Winston, but they reported to the sheriff’s office they found nothing that could confirm the truth behind Winston’s statement.

 The Heisman Trophy winner was playing on the Florida State baseball team at the time and was suspended by coach Mike Martin for the citation.
 He was reinstated five days later after completing his hours of community service.